 - Transportation Commission

 In exchange for both your time and effort, commission members influence the policies, actions, and progress of our community.
-Here are some benefits to volunteering:
+Some benefits of volunteering include:

 - Resident involvement improves the quality and responsiveness of public decision-making.